 Modifying Your Trailer

-You can make modifications to your trailer to help keep it cool during summer months.
+You can make modifications to your trailer to help keep it cool and safer during summer months.
 Install oscillating fans to help circulate air and keep the space cooler.
 The fans can be installed on the same circuit as the trailer’s interior lights and controlled with a remote switch.
 You can also hire a fabrication company to install windows and screens in the trailer for better ventilation.

 Keeping Your Horse Cool Inside the Trailer